Two dead after Coal Grove crash - The Tribune

 Webb said one driver was taken to St. Mary’s Medical Center in Ironton and another to King’s Daughters Medical Center.

-There were no passengers in wither vehicle.
+There were no passengers in either vehicle.
 Some debris from the crash struck a home, clipping the porch and breaking windows.

 “There was extensive damage,” Webb said of the home, but said no one there was injured.